-&lt;sup>505 AES 2017 Comments at 9-11; Alevo 2017 Comments at 2-4.
+505 AES 2017 Comments at 9-11; Alevo 2017 Comments at 2-4.

-&lt;sup>506 AES 2017 Comments at 10-11; Alevo 2017 Comments at 2-4.
+506 AES 2017 Comments at 10-11; Alevo 2017 Comments at 2-4.

-&lt;sup>507 EEI 2017 Comments at 48; Portland 2017 Comments at 3-4.
+507 EEI 2017 Comments at 48; Portland 2017 Comments at 3-4.

-cause problems when discussing reactive power in article 9.6 of the pro forma LGIA, which references the generating facility capacity rather than the load.
+283. Southern argues that redefining Generating Facility to include electric storage resources would complicate the pro forma LGIP and pro forma LGIA.510 Southern states that electric storage resources could be considered generation or load, and this could cause problems when discussing reactive power in article 9.6 of the pro forma LGIA, which references the generating facility capacity rather than the load.511

-284. NYISO, while stating that it does not take a position, suggests that any revisions should also reflect that the facility may store energy for withdrawal, as energy storage facilities typically both inject and withdraw energy to the grid.
-Indicated NYTOs, who support the proposal, agree with NYISO on the addition of the term "withdrawal" to the definition.
-MidAmerican states that the Commission should clarify that the proposal does not permit transmission providers to impose restrictions on withdrawals by storage resources in excess of restrictions imposed on any other load.

-285. We disagree with EEI's and Southern's arguments that the pro forma LGIP and pro forma LGIA may be unable to accommodate the load characteristics of an electric storage resource.
-We note that studies under the pro forma LGIP already provide transmission providers with the flexibility to address the load characteristics of electric storage resources, and that electric storage resources have already successfully interconnected pursuant to a Commission-jurisdictional LGIP and LGIA.
-EEI and Southern provide no evidence that the requirements of the LGIP and LGIA cannot accommodate the load characteristics of electric storage resources.
+284. NYISO, while stating that it does not take a position, suggests that any revisions should also reflect that the facility may store energy for withdrawal, as energy storage facilities typically both inject and withdraw energy to the grid.512 Indicated NYTOs, who support the proposal, agree with NYISO on the addition of the term "withdrawal" to the definition.513 MidAmerican states that the Commission should clarify that the proposal does not permit transmission providers to impose restrictions on withdrawals by storage resources in excess of restrictions imposed on any other load.514 storage resource.
+We note that studies under the pro forma LGIP already provide transmission providers with the flexibility to address the load characteristics of electric storage resources, and that electric storage resources have already successfully interconnected pursuant to a Commission-jurisdictional LGIP and LGIA.515 EEI and Southern provide no evidence that the requirements of the LGIP and LGIA cannot accommodate the load characteristics of electric storage resources.
 We note that, if a transmission provider finds a particular resource to be outside the scope of its existing LGIA, the LGIP permits a transmission provider to enter into non-conforming LGIAs when necessary.